-In November 2016, an American power generation company, APR Energy, commenced UNCITRAL arbitral proceedings against Australia under the Australia-United States FTA (AUSFTA).
+In November 2016, an American power generation company, APR Energy, commenced UNCITRAL arbitral proceedings against Australia under the AUSFTA.
 Broadly, the dispute related to the seizure of the claimant investor's power turbines by one of Australia's major private banks.
-Australia responded to the Notice of Dispute stating that APR Energy could not bring a dispute under the AUSFTA because, inter alia, the treaty does not provide for investor-State arbitration.
-APR Energy has not progressed the claim.
-Around the same time, NuCoal asserted a claim under the AUSFTA in relation to cancellation of a licence arising from corruption allegations.
-For the same reason (the treaty does not provide for investor-State arbitration), it seems that the matter is being continued by diplomatic negotiations.
+Australia responded to the Notice of Dispute stating that APR Energy could not bring a dispute under the AUSFTA because, inter alia, the treaty does not provide for investor-state arbitration.